Reading a Fund Prospectus

 Principal risks.
 As with all investments, each mutual fund, whether domestic, sector specific or international, carries different risks.
 The principal risks section explains the primary types of risks associated with the securities in a particular fund.
 This information may help you decide what level of risk you’re comfortable having in your investment portfolio.

 Performance.
-While historical performance doesn't predict how a fund will do in the future, you may be interested to know how it performed in past market environments.
+While historical performance doesn’t predict how a fund will do in the future, you may be interested to know how it performed in past market environments.
 Depending on the age of the mutual fund, its one-, five- and 10-year average annual returns will be provided, including a comparison with its benchmark index over the same period.
-Year-over-year annual total returns for up to 10 years are also provided.

 Investment and portfolio managers.
 The management section provides a brief biography of the mutual fund’s managers, including how long they’ve managed the fund.